 The faux handle (see photo) had zero crispness and it was too doughy, but hey, I’ve had worse.

-With a better crust, you never know because the inside had all the essentials, most importantly a good ratio of meat to potatoes.
+With a better crust, it could be one of the better ones because the inside had all the essentials, most importantly a good ratio of meat to potatoes.
 The cut of meat wasn’t anything to get excited about, but it did the job.

 For some reason Gram’s had three different hot-and-ready options for a beef pasty: regular, with rutabaga, and with rutabaga and carrot.
 I went with the rutabaga option, which should be the normal one in my opinion.